Guide for Small Businesses with Federal Contracts

 The United States Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) administers and enforces Executive Order 11246 and its implementing regulations.
 OFCCP also enforces Section 503 of the Rehabilitation Act of 1973, which prohibits discrimination against qualified individuals with disabilities, and the affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act, which prohibits discrimination against qualified protected veterans.

 This guide is intended for contractors that have nonconstruction contracts, which are also referred to as "supply and service" contracts.
 This guide is also for subcontractors that furnish supplies or services that are necessary to perform a Federal contract.
 While the basic EEO requirements are the same for all contractors and subcontractors, both construction and nonconstruction, a different set of affirmative action requirements have been established for contractors that have construction contracts.
-If your business has a Federal construction contract or a contract for construction work that is paid for with Federal funds, the affirmative action requirements that apply only to Federal or federally assisted construction contractors and subcontractors are set forth in the regulations in 41 CFR Part 60-4, and explained in OFCCP's Technical Assistance Guide for Federal Construction Contractors.
+If your business has a Federal construction contract or a contract for construction work that is paid for with Federal funds, the affirmative action requirements that apply only to Federal or federally assisted construction contractors and subcontractors are set forth in the regulations in 41 CFR Part 60-4

 The basic EEO requirements of Executive Order 11246 are discussed in this guide.
 In addition to the basic EEO requirements, the regulations implementing Executive Order 11246 require supply and service contractors - generally, those with 50 or more employees and a contract of $50,000 or more - to develop and maintain a written affirmative action program (AAP).
 A detailed description of the written AAP requirements is beyond the scope of this guide.
 However, the AAP requirements for supply and service contractors are contained in 41 CFR Part 60-2, and guidance about how to comply with the AAP requirements is provided in the Federal Contract Compliance Manual.